-The Board is, as at 31 December 2020, made up of eight people: six Non-Executive Directors, the Chief Executive and the Chief Financial Officer.
-One Non-Executive Director retired during 2020, having reached the end of his expected term of office.
+The Board was, as at 31 December 2021, made up of seven people: five Non-Executive Directors, the Chief Executive and the Chief Financial Officer (who is also the Chief Risk Officer).
+One Non-Executive Director resigned during 2021 and two new Non-Executive Directors were appointed early in 2022.

 The Board decides the strategy, hires the Chief Executive and other senior people, and monitors performance.
 The Board can consider anything it chooses.
 Mainly, it considers business plans, culture, financial and other reporting, the quality of the system of governance, risk management, the prudential management of the Society and its own succession.
 The Board is led by the Chair.
-This year, the focus has been primarily on considering how the Society should respond to pandemic challenges.
+This year, the focus has been primarily on developing the next strategic plan and directing the Society as the pandemic recedes.